Permafrost/Tundra/SERVICES.md

 ### tundra.datetime:emit

-Returns the given [java.util.Date] object as a string formatted according to the given datetime pattern.
+Returns the given object as a string formatted according to the given datetime pattern.

 Supports a handful of well-known named datetime patterns: